juntossomosmais/atomium/README.md

 When a PR is merged into the `main` branch, the release process is triggered.
 The release process will create a new release and publish the packages to GitHub Packages.

+### CDN Deployment

+The Atomium can be deployed to a CDN using S3.
+The deployment is [triggered manually using GitHub Actions](https://github.com/juntossomosmais/atomium/actions/runs/13998448879/job/39199209248)

 ### Publish errors

 If you get an error in Github Actions to publish to NPM, you can run the following command to restart the release process: